 How Much Does it Cost to Make Bread?

-Have you ever wondered how much it costs to make a loaf of bread in your bread machine?
-Check out my 2024 analysis that includes grocery store prices.
+Have you wondered how much it costs to make a loaf of bread in your bread machine?
+Also, how does that cost compare to store-bought bread?
+I’ve had the same question and have looked at this several times.
+Here are the 2025 numbers.

 We all know that the bread coming out of your bread machine is better than the bread you buy at the store.
 However, have you ever wondered how much it costs to make a loaf of bread in your bread machine?

-I know I’ve wondered about the cost of bread made with my bread machine versus the cost of bread at the store.
-So I’ve analyzed the cost of making my bread with my bread machine.
-In fact, I’ve done this several times over the years.
-The most recent was in January of 2024.
+I’ve often pondered the cost of bread made with my bread machine versus the cost of store-bought bread.
+So I’ve analyzed the cost of making my bread with my bread machine, and I’ve repeated this analysis several times over the years.
+The most recent analysis was done in January of 2025.

 Thanks to The Man of the House (TMOTH) for his help with this article.
 He does the number crunching for the analysis.